Current Students

 Non-CUNY Courses

-Students are responsible for registering at the non-CUNY school, paying tuition there, submitting the course information on the CUNY BA registration form, and arranging to have official transcripts sent to CUNY BA at the end of the semester.
-Students must also remember that they are responsible for satisfying their 30 CUNY credit residency requirement and that non-CUNY college credit does not satisfy any part of the residency requirement.
+Students are responsible for registering at the non-CUNY school, paying tuition there, submitting the course information to their CUNY BA academic advisor and arranging to have official transcripts sent to CUNY BA at the end of the semester.
+Students must also remember that they are responsible for satisfying their 30 CUNY credit residency requirement and that non-CUNY college credit does not satisfy the residency requirement.

 Online Courses

-INC is an open (unresolved) credit designation that converts to FIN, generally after one semester, although students should be aware of the college’s INC policy.
-Z grades, posted when a professor does not submit a grade, must also be resolved.
-INC grades at the graduate level did not convert to FIN prior to Fall 2021, and thus must be resolved.
+An Incomplete grade (INC) is an open, unresolved credit designation that converts to ‘FIN,’ generally after one semester, although students should be aware of the college’s INC policy.
+‘FIN’ grades are calculated as an ‘F’ grade in your GPA.
+‘Z’ grades, posted when a professor does not submit a grade, must also be resolved.
+INC grades at the graduate level did not convert to FIN prior to Fall 2021 and thus must be resolved.
 Students cannot graduate from CUNY BA with unresolved grades on their records.
+Work with the faculty member to complete the course as soon as possible.

-No credits earned in remedial courses or ESL courses are accepted toward the CUNY BA degree.
-Such courses do, however, appear on the student's transcript when taken within CUNY (with the grades earned, but without any credits).
+No credits earned in developmental courses or ESL courses are accepted toward the CUNY BA degree.
+These courses, however, appear on your transcript when taken within CUNY (with the grades earned, but without any credits).

 Repeated Courses

-If a student repeats a course for which any passing grade has been received (D- or better), only the first passing grade will be counted toward the CUNY BA degree.
-The second course and grade will appear on the transcript, but will not be counted in the GPA.
+If a student repeats a course for which any passing grade has been received (‘D-‘ or better), only the first passing grade will be counted toward the CUNY BA degree.
+Students should not retake the course.
+The second course and grade will appear on the transcript but will not be counted in the GPA.

 Second Degree